ryanclove/CourseCraft-Project/README.md

 Assignments directory contains files such as bug reports, an SRS, code inspection, system architecture, etc.

 CourseCraft directory is the actual project.
 Personally, I ran the program using Windows OS and the ccenv provided.
 I edited and executed the program on PyCharm

+## MariaDB and Virtual machine

+We were provided a virtual machine to host our MariaDB.
+In the event this machine closes or loses permission access, this project may lose its full-stack functionality